great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_create_a_new_checkpoint_using_test_yaml_config.rst

                 """

-           To run this Checkpoint, the `batch_request` with the `batch_data` attribute needs to be specified explicitly as part of the `run_checkpoint()` API call, because the the data to be validated is accessible only dynamically during the execution of the pipeline.
+           To run this Checkpoint, the `batch_request` with the `batch_data` nested under the `runtime_parameters` attribute needs to be specified explicitly as part of the `run_checkpoint()` API call, because the the data to be validated is accessible only dynamically during the execution of the pipeline.

            .. code-block:: python

                 checkpoint_run_result: CheckpointResult = data_context.run_checkpoint(
                     checkpoint_name="airflow_checkpoint",
                     batch_request={
+                        "runtime_parameters": {
                             "batch_data": my_data_frame,
+                        },
                         "data_connector_query": {
                             "batch_filter_parameters": {
                                 "airflow_run_id": airflow_run_id,